Mirza404/web-tutorial-2025/week-6/Tasks.md

 Goal: Practice DOM selection and manipulation methods (getElementById, querySelector, .style, .innerHTML).

+So, you dont need to touch HTML for the most part.
+Inside of ``task1.html`` and ``task2.html`` you will find the HTML ready for JS integration.
+You already have solutions as you can see.
+Try them yourself first.
+The tasks are very easy.

 Description:
 Create a section with a paragraph and a button.
 When the user clicks the button, change the paragraph text and color.
 Optionally toggle between two states (for example, Light Mode and Dark Mode).